loganhasson/pushstream-and-ruby/README.md

 nginx: configuration file #NGINX_PUSH_STREAM_MODULE_PATH/misc/nginx/conf test is successful
 ```

-Finally, we can use our handy environment variable to move the configuration file into place (right now, it's in the pustream repo we downloaded, but we'd like it in a more useful place on our system):
+Finally, we can use our handy environment variable to move the configuration file into place (right now, it's in the push stream repo we downloaded, but we'd like it in a more useful place on our system):

 `$ cp $NGINX_PUSH_STREAM_MODULE_PATH/misc/nginx.conf /usr/local/nginx/conf/nginx.conf`